 Regular Guest Information

-1370 Connection reflects not only the work of host Bob Smith and all of our colleagues on the news and public affairs team, but the contributions of a number of popular regular guests who appear monthly on the program.
-We'd like you to meet them.
+1370 Connection reflected not only the work of host Bob Smith and all of our colleagues on the news and public affairs team, but the contributions of a number of popular regular guests who appeared monthly on the program.

 Mike Tanzini and Greg Frank

 Mike and Greg first became familiar to audiences across NY State a decade ago from their regular appearances on the statewide "New York Lawn And Garden" a broadcast which originated on our sister station WXXI-TV and was seen from Buffalo to Long Island and all points in between.
-Now, in addition to their full time work as lawn, tree, and garden experts for the Ted Collins tree and lanscape firm, they share their expertise with you during the first hour of 1370 Connection on the third Wednesday of each month, from March through December.
+In addition to their full time work as lawn, tree, and garden experts for the Ted Collins tree and landscape firm, they shared their expertise with you during the first hour of 1370 Connection on the third Wednesday of each month, from March through December.

 Your home is not just a place to live, it’s also an investment—the biggest one most of us will make.
 Getting the best value out of it whether purchasing or selling it, is a crucial task, and Edith Lank has been helping a national readership with that task for many years.
 An experienced realtor in her own right, she is also author of the bestselling Complete Homebuyer’s Kit and Complete Homeseller’s Kit.
 Her nationally syndicated column on residential real estate has been a weekly staple of over 100 newspapers across the nation for three decades.